coveooss/tgf/README.md

   -D, --debug-docker             Print the docker command issued -F, --flush-cache              Invoke terragrunt with --terragrunt-update-source to flush the cache
-      --get-image-name           Just return the resulting image name (alias --gi) --no-home                  Disable the mapping of the home directory (alias --nh) --no-temp                  Disable the mapping of the temp directory (alias --nt) --refresh-image            Force a refresh of the docker image (alias --ri) --local-image              If set, TGF will not pull the image when refreshing (alias --li) --interactive              On by default, use --no-interactive or --no-it to disable launching Docker in interactive mode or set TGF_INTERACTIVE to 0 or false
+      --get-image-name           Just return the resulting image name (alias --gi) --no-home                  Disable the mapping of the home directory (alias --nh) or set TGF_NO_HOME --no-temp                  Disable the mapping of the temp directory (alias --nt) or set TGF_NO_TEMP --no-aws                   Disable use of AWS to get configuration (alias --na) or set TGF_NO_AWS --refresh-image            Force a refresh of the docker image (alias --ri) --local-image              If set, TGF will not pull the image when refreshing (alias --li) --interactive              On by default, use --no-interactive or --no-it to disable launching Docker in interactive mode or set TGF_INTERACTIVE to 0 or false